zxdawn/satpy_luchtalk/README.md

 # satpy_luchtalk
-The source file of my lunch talk about Satpy (2020-07-06) in KNMI.
+The source files of my lunch talk about Satpy (2020-07-06) in KNMI.

 - Notebooks